toku-sa-n/hindent/TESTS.md

 -}
 -- @static@ is no longer a valid identifier
--- once the above language extension is enabled. static = 3
+-- once `StaticPointers` is enabled. static = 3
 ```

-# Imports
+## Imports, foreign imports, and foreign exports

 Import lists